Brownster/ipod-dock/README.md

 ./install.sh
 ```

-The installer creates a dedicated `ipod` user, installs the unit files under
+The installer copies the project to `/opt/ipod-dock` so the services run from a
-`/etc/systemd/system` and sets up a Python virtual environment in `.venv` with
+path accessible to the `ipod` user.
+It creates or updates that user with
-all packages from `requirements.txt`.
-The service units use the `ipod` user's
+`/opt/ipod-dock` as its home, installs the unit files under `/etc/systemd/system`
-home directory as the working directory, so the installer also adjusts
+and sets up a Python virtual environment with the dependencies.
+Ownership of the
-ownership of the project folder.
+target directory is updated accordingly.
 Start the services with:

 ```bash
 sudo systemctl start ipod-api.service ipod-watcher.service